Britney Spears’ Boyfriend Reveals His Pet Name For Her After She Posts Bombshell Bikini Pics

 Britney Spears’ boyfriend, Sam Asghari, is seemingly head over heels for the pop singer.
 Pop Culture reports that Sam appeared on an episode of The Doctors this week to talk about health and fitness, and he opened up about his relationship with Britney as well.

-During the chat, Sam admitted that he has a special pet name for Britney, which some fans have notice him call her on social media.
+During the chat, Sam admitted that he has a special pet name for Britney, which some fans have noticed him call her on social media.
 Asghari says that he often refers to Spears as “Lioness,” and he has a good reason for it.

 “If you guys watch the Geography channel, I watch it all the time.
 The female lion inspires the male lion all the time.
 The female lion, I give props to you guys.
 I have three sisters, and so they inspired me,” Sam said of Britney.